Midwest Student Exchange Program (MSEP)

 What is MSEP?

-* The MSEP tuition reduction is applied to the UNL courses based at UNO.
+* The MSEP tuition reduction is applied to the UNL tuition rate for Engineering courses based at UNO.

 ** Online/Distance Courses: The rates provided here are for on-campus courses only.
 For distance education tuition, MSEP participants will be billed at the distance education nonresident rate or 150% of the distance education resident rate, whichever is less.